Mackey 2-functors and Mackey 2-motives

 The next theorem says that the canonical embedding $\GG^{\op}\hook\Spanhat(\GG;\JJ)$ of \Cref{Rem:second-embedding} is the universal pseudo-functor defined on $\GG^{\op}$ which sends the 1-cells of~$\JJ$ to ambidextrous adjunctions satisfying base change and the strict Mackey formula, as in \Cref{Prop:Bhat-ambidextre}.
 More precisely:

-\begin{Thm}[Universal property of Mackey 2-motives] Let $\GG$ be our chosen $(2,1)$-category with a distinguished class~$\JJ$ of faithful 1-cells, as in Hypotheses~\ref{Hyp:G_and_I_for_Span}.
+\begin{Thm}[Universal property of Mackey 2-motives] Let $\GG$ be our chosen (2,1)-category with a distinguished class~$\JJ$ of faithful 1-cells, as in Hypotheses~\ref{Hyp:G_and_I_for_Span}.
 Let $\cat{C}$ be any 2-category, and consider a pseudo-functor $\cat{F}\colon \GG^{\op}\to \cat{C}$ such that \begin{enumerate}[\rm(a)] \item for every $i\in \JJ$, there exists in $\cat{C}$ a right-and-left adjoint to~$i^*=\cat{F}i$; \item both the left and the right adjunctions satisfy base-change with respect to all comma squares with two parallel sides in~$\JJ$; and \item for every such comma square, the left and right adjunctions satisfy the strict Mackey formula~\eqref{eq:gluing-formula}. \end{enumerate} Then there exists a pseudo-functor $\widehat{\cat{F}}\colon \Span(\GG; \JJ)\to \cat{C} $ such that

 is commutative.
 This extension $\widehat{\cat{F}}$ is unique up to a unique isomorphism whose restriction to $\cat F$ is the identity, and is entirely determined by the choice of the adjoints of all~$i^*$, together with units and counits.
-Conversely, any pseudofunctor $\cat{F}$ factoring as above must enjoy the above three properties. \end{Thm}
+Conversely, any pseudo-functor $\cat{F}$ factoring as above must enjoy the above three properties \eqref{it:UP-Spanhat-a}, \eqref{it:UP-Spanhat-b} and~\eqref{it:UP-Spanhat-c}. \end{Thm}

 For identities and invertible 1-cells, we make here the same choices of adjoints as in \Cref{Rem:rectif-UP-Span}.
 This makes the triangle in the theorem strictly commute, and overall simplifies proofs a little.